 Per the Mandatory Training Policy, the following trainings are required for new and exising employees:

-The New Employee Welcome includes the following mandatory trainings:
+The in-person New Employee Welcome includes Mandatory Annual Safety Training.

 Additionally, Supervisors and Managers need to take the Sexual Harassment Prevention course separately in-person or online.
 Please see the course description below for more information.

 Existing employees are required to update their certifications by taking the following trainings annually:

 - Mandatory Annual Training (course # 06703)

 Every two years, employees are required to take the following training: